Having Trouble Getting Paid by Customers?

 3. Set up a schedule for invoicing

 Many small business owners don't enjoy this task and often fall behind on invoicing clients.
-I suggest you set up a schedule to stay on top of invoicing, because the quicker you get it out, the faster they can pay.
+Setting up a schedule can help your business stay on top of invoicing because the quicker you get them out, the faster your clients can pay.

-If you have trouble making yourself do it, hire someone to help you so you have to do it when they are there.
+If you have trouble making yourself do it, hire someone to help.
 True story: A small technology services provider was very concerned about cash flow and didn't understand why they were having issues.
 It turned out they were behind on sending out invoices.
 There was $45,000 outstanding!
 After that, they hired someone to help them catch up and keep them current.